angular-experts-io/modern-angular-workshop/exercise-architecture/README.md

 * Why are we extracting core setup into a `core` folder instead of keeping it in the `app.*` files?
 * What's the advantage of using `export default` in the `<feature-name>.routes.ts` files and how this setup might change in the future?
+* What's the prupose of scoping feature specific services (and other providers) in the `providers: []` array of the feature route config?
 * What's the main advantage of using architecture validation and how it can help us in the long run?